 Introduction

 In most instances of remembering, the rememberer trusts that the recollected event truly happened in the past.
-That is, the majority of our memories consist of both a vivid recollection and a strong belief that the remembered event took place, term as believed memories.
-However, there are exceptions to the rule.
+Such event representations, which encompass both vivid recollection and a firm belief in the event’s occurrence, are referred to as believed memories.
+However, there are other types of event representations in addition to believed memories.
 For some events, people can hold strong beliefs about their occurrence without any recollections about them, such as the celebration of your first birthday (believed-but-not-remembered events).
 More interestingly, in some instances, people can recollect certain events vividly but do not believe the events have happened in the past.
 The latter phenomenon is known as nonbelieved memories (NBMs, Mazzoni et al., 2010; Otgaar et al., 2014).
 Cases where the recollection and belief of a memory diverge reveal that autobiographical recollection and belief of an event are two related but distinct constructs (Clark et al., 2012; Mazzoni et al., 2010; Otgaar et al., 2014, Scoboria et al., 2014).

-Blank (2017) posits that these divergences, such as nonbelieved memory, arise from normal, healthy metacognitive monitoring and control processes that balance recollections and reality constraints.
-In this view, an autobiographical belief is the summative evaluation of the truth status of the remembered events at the time of retrieval (Otgaar et al., 2014; Scoboria et al., 2014).
-The inputs of the evaluation include not only the recollective features of a memory, but also diverse information ranging from general knowledge of the world (e.g., as inputs of plausibility judgments) to confirming or disconfirming social information about the recollected events (e.g., experimentally induced nonbelieved memories, Otgaar et al., 2017; Scoboria et al., 2018).
-For example, Scoboria et al. (2014) reported that memory characteristics that predict recollection ratings well (e.g., perceptual, re-experiencing, emotion intensity, event specificity) did not predict belief ratings and vice versa (e.g., plausibility judgment).
+The dissociation between recollection and belief can also be observed in other ways.
+Scoboria et al. (2014) reported that memory characteristics that predict recollection ratings well (e.g., perceptual, re-experiencing, emotion intensity, event specificity) did not predict belief ratings and vice versa (e.g., plausibility judgment).
+Furthermore, studies on nonbelieved memory showed that autobiographical beliefs can be altered relatively easily —more so than can recollections—in response to social information contradicting one’s memories (Li et al., 2020; Otgaar et al., 2013, 2017; Scoboria et al., 2018; Wang et al., 2017).
 In particular, the credibility of social information influences the formation of false autobiographical beliefs but not the recollective features (Scoboria et al., 2014).
-Notably, since the information available could change in each instance of remembering, the truth status assigned to the events could therefore also be revisited and substantially altered, possibly resulting in the change of memory statements such as retraction of allegations of sexual abuse (Blank, 2017; Ost, 2017).
-Specifically, studies on nonbelieved memory showed that autobiographical beliefs can be altered relatively easily —more so than can recollections—in response to social information contradicting one’s memories (Li et al., 2020; Otgaar et al., 2013, 2017; Scoboria et al., 2018; Wang et al., 2017).
-On the other hand, in the course of developing false memories, false beliefs can be formed more easily relative to false recollections (Mazzoni et al., 2001; Pezdek et al., 1997).
+On the other hand, in the course of forming false memories, false beliefs can be created more easily relative to false recollections (Mazzoni et al., 2001; Pezdek et al., 1997).
 People who start to falsely believe a suggested event may then utilize general scripts for similar events, or memory details of other episodes, to develop their recollections (Pezdek et al., 1997).
-To summarize, autobiographical belief is the summative judgment on the truth status of the event based on diverse information including recollection at the time of remembering, which could in turn shape the recollections in subsequent episodes of remembering.